Effective Date: November 2, 2020

 We require certain personal information in order to provide you Services, automatically collect information during your usage, and collect other information about you from other sources.
 The information we collect depends on the context – who “you” are in a given interaction and how you are using our services.
 In this Section we set out general categories of personal information and data we may collect and process.

-We collect information from you directly when you visit our Services.
+We collect information from you directly when you visit our Services from either your computer, mobile phone, or other device.
 For example, certain information we collect is necessary to provide the Services to you or our Customers, such as the information collected with you create an account, submit a job application, or information used to interact with you regarding support or inquiries about our Services.
 We also collect information from you to register for text message or email communications, or when communicate through the Services.
 The categories of information we collect include the following:

 Inquiry and Contact Data.
 We process information contained in or relating to any inquiry and contact information you submit to us regarding the Services, support, in response to a survey, or interaction with our sales team, including: name; email; phone number; address and related contact data.
 If you are a Customer or one of our partners, we collect Contact Data of primary users or designated contacts to administer the relationship or for other specified purposes.

 Account Data.
-We may process your account data which may include your name, email address, unique account ID, password, and account activity or other security related information.
+We may process your account data which may include your account credentials, email address, and account activity or other security related information.

 Job Application and Profile Data.
-We may process personal information within the job applications you send to our Customers, and information processed throughout the relationship you maintain with your potential, current, or former employer (our Customer).
-Typical personal information found in a job application or within a user Profile may include name, address, e-mail, telephone number, resume, driver’s license, work experience and performance data, education history, age, gender, race, information related to your health or financial information, marital status, military or veteran status, your signature, or and any other supplemental information added at your discretion or requested by a Customer.
+We may process personal information within the job applications you send to employers who use our Services, as well as information processed on our Services throughout the relationship you maintain with that employer.
+Typical personal information found in a job application or within a user profile may include name, address, e-mail, telephone number, resume, driver’s license, work experience and performance data, education history, age, gender, race, information related to your health or financial information, marital status, military or veteran status, your signature, or and any other supplemental information added at your discretion or requested by an employer.

 Transaction and Billing Data.
 We allow payment processing companies to process information relating to transactions, including purchases of Services, that you enter on the Services or payment processor website, or to facilitate processing of payroll and tax services.
 If you make an online payment to us through a payment processing company, we require you to provide your billing details, a name, address, email address and financial information corresponding to your selected method of payment (e.g. a credit card number and expiration date or a bank account number).